saami0120/TokenWalletTask/README.md

 # TokenWalletTask
 _**Secure token wallet on the ICP blockchain using Rust**__

+Use command dfx deploy to set up the project

 Setup Instructions for ICP Token Wallet

 **Table of Contents**